stacklok/sigstore-the-hard-way/docs/06-fulcio.md

     Certificate Sign, CRL Sign
 ```

-Transfer the root certificate over to the certificate transparency log
+Transfer the root certificate over to the certificate transparency log (or copy / paste into a text file for later).

 ```bash
 $ gcloud compute scp fulcio-root.pem <google_account_name>@sigstore-ctl:~/